 Shoplifting Attorneys in Fairfax, Virginia

-Experienced shoplifting defense lawyers at The Sprano Law Firm, LLP have successfully represented hundreds of clients charged with a felony and misdemeanor shoplifting in Fairfax and other Northern Virginia courts, including both state and federal cases.
+Experienced shoplifting defense lawyers at The Sprano Law Firm, PLLC have successfully represented hundreds of clients charged with a felony and misdemeanor shoplifting in Fairfax and other Northern Virginia courts, including both state and federal cases.

 A Shoplifting charge must be taken very seriously, even if it is only a first offense.
 A conviction for a felony or misdemeanor shoplifting in Virginia will remain on your criminal record forever and could leave you facing jail time, fines, and a variety of other negative consequences.
 To protect your freedom and your future, it is important to choose the best Virginia shoplifting defense lawyer you can find.

-At The Sprano Law Firm, LLP in Fairfax, our experienced and highly skilled criminal defense attorneys know how to fight shoplifting charges in all of the Northern Virginia courts – including Fairfax, Prince William, Loudoun County, Arlington, Alexandria, and Stafford County.
+At The Sprano Law Firm, PLLC in Fairfax, our experienced and highly skilled criminal defense attorneys know how to fight shoplifting charges in all of the Northern Virginia courts – including Fairfax, Prince William, Loudoun County, Arlington, Alexandria, and Stafford County.
 Caught shoplifting from the PX on a military base?
 We can help there too.
 Our attorneys also defend people charged with shoplifting in federal court.
 With more than 40 years of combined experience in Northern Virginia criminal courtrooms, we know how to spot and take advantage of every possible opportunity for defense or mitigation in shoplifting cases.
 Well respected as honest and worthy adversaries, will put our experience, legal skill, and reputation to work to get the best possible result for your case.

 Contact our office today to find the best shoplifting defense lawyer for your case.